Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 What was at stakeFamily day.
 For thousands of households, Su-Kam wasn't a stock or a case study.
 It was the roof.

-So picture Su-Kam in 2015: revenues still real, brand still loved, products still the best in the category — and simultaneously bleeding senior talent, financing ₹150 crore of government delay, fighting in courtrooms on two fronts, and led by a founder whose every decision could be contested by someone.
+So picture Su-Kam at that stretch: revenues still real, brand still loved, products still the best in the category — and simultaneously bleeding senior talent, financing ₹150 crore of government delay, fighting in courtrooms on two fronts, and led by a founder whose every decision could be contested by someone.
 Any one of these, a strong company survives.
-It was about to face all of them plus one more: the search for rescue capital.
+Growth and operations still held.
+What came next was the search for rescue capital — and later, in 2018, the structural break.

 The Reliance Chapter